kuteykin/atomic-rag-pdf/README.md

 # 3. Configure environment variables
 # Ensure MISTRAL_API_KEY is set in your system environment

-# The setup script will create .env with other settings
-# No need to manually edit .env for API keys

 # 4. Initialize databases
 poetry run init-db